pkp/learning-ojs/en/responding_review.md

 ![](learning-ojs-3-au-rev-discussions.png)

-Clicking the title will open it up.
+Clicking the discussion title will open it up.

 ![](learning-ojs-3-au-rev-discussions2.png)